vmthunder/spec/cachegroup.rst

    HDD accordingly.

 Besides flashcache, we can also implement dm-cache and others following the same procedure.
 And lvm is also good idea instead of dmsetup.
-We can put this fcg-like stuff into cinder drivers if needed.
+We want to put this fcg-like stuff into cinder drivers if needed.